wevote/WeVoteCordova/README.md

     you forget to do this portions of the app will not be in your build, since you won't have referenced the cocopods (a dependency manger, that pulls in some iOS specific libraries.)

-    Be sure to NOT open ~~`/Users/your-username/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcodeproj`~~ with Xcode, and don't pick a choice from the history pane ("Don't click these!") in the Welcome to Xcode dialog.
-The history unfortunately only contains contains references to .xcodeproj files.
+    Be sure **not to open** ~~`/Users/your-username/WebstormProjects/WeVoteCordova/platforms/ios/WeVoteCordova.xcodeproj`~~ with Xcode, and don't pick a choice from the history pane ("Don't click these!") in the Welcome to Xcode dialog.
+The history unfortunately will contain references to `.xcodeproj` **and** `.xcworkspace` files, but the descriptions are too short to tell the difference.
 (Hint:  When that Welcome dialog is displayed, **it is** possible to open the xcworkspace from the File/"Open Recent" menu, just be sure to open the xcworkspace.)

 ![ScreenShot](docs/images/WelcomeToXcode.png)